GoldstonianConcordanceBible/GCB-Knowledge-Infrastructure/education/sydtek-university/shared/policies/academic-integrity.md

 - falsified submissions
 - deceptive use of AI tools
 - submission of work not created by the student as required
+- misrepresentation of repository authorship
+- fabricated commit histories or evidence artifacts

 ---